emirr44/KIMIKA-Molecular-Classification-and-Generation/README.md

 generative model allows de novo design of novel molecules.
 Screening vast chemical libraries is quite expensive, and AI offers cost-effective way to explore existing and even propose new molecules, learning patters unseen by humans.

+The model was first tested on the HIV database consisted of 41127 SMILES strings which were labeled as *HIV active* (class 1) or *HIV inactive* (class 0).
+The dataset is very imbalanced, with 39684 of the instances being in class **0** while only 1443 are labeled **1**.
+The steps for training the model on hiv.csv dataset are listed in the src/classification/hiv_classification folder.

 ## Attention

 This project adapts and uses code from [Shengchao Liu's repository] (https://github.com/chao1224/GraphMVP), which is licensed under the MIT License.
 List of references can be found in text file in src file